uszer378/sounds/README.md

 make sure the file is named a mp3

-put it in the sounds folder
+do not put in the sounds folder